kinshuk-644/codeial/README.md

 3) sudo systemctl status mongod

-Go back to VS Code and run:
+Go back to VS Code and use the below command to run development mode:

 4) npm start

+Use the below command to run production mode:

+4) npm run prod_start

 Finally, open localhost:3000/ on your web browser.